Dual Recovery Network with Online Compensation for Image Super-Resolution: Experimental Results

-\subsection{Experimental results and analysis}
+\subsection{Experimental Results and Analysis}

-Table \ref{t1} has shown the objective results of the $8$ chosen images.
-Our proposed method has obtained the best PSNR and SSIM values at every down-sampling scale factor for all of the 8 images.
-Even for the image `c' shown in Fig. \ref{fig:f2} that has great differences with the reference \refc{images} in illumination and color, the proposed method still has sufficient gain over the baseline.
-Specifically, there is respectively 0.54, 0.58 and 0.3 dB gain in PSNR value at scaling size 2, 3 and 4.
-Note that though Landmark has successfully recovered some HF information, it does not perform well in objective comparison.
-It's caused by the brought artifacts, which will also be analyzed later.
+Table \ref{t1} shows objective results of $8$ chosen images.
+Our proposed method obtains the best average PSNR and SSIM values in all cases.

 Subjective results are shown in Fig. \ref{fig:f4}.
-Because images in the Oxford Building dataset have large resolutions (mostly in the size of $1024\times768$), we only show part of each chosen image to more clearly compare the quality of HF information reconstructing.
-We also enlarge some HF regions in Fig. \ref{fig:f4} for further comparison.

-The edge-preserving based method NE has successfully obtained more sharp edge.
-However, it fails to reconstruct the other HF signal which is more detailed.
-Landmark has successfully combined some HF signal of the HR references in the result images.
-However, artifacts sometimes may be brought by incorrect patch matching results or inappropriate patch blending, as shown in Fig. \ref{fig:f4}.
-As a result, the visual quality of the results of Landmark is relatively low.
+The edge-preserving based method NE successfully obtains more sharp edge but fails to reconstruct other more detailed HF signals.
+Although Landmark has successfully combined some HF signals of HR references, artifacts sometimes are brought by incorrect patch matching results or inappropriate patch blending.
 Sparse-based method GSSR did not consider position feature of the reference patches.
-While there are many similar reference patches, more noise will be brought into GSSR's SR reults.
+While there are many similar reference patches, more noise are brought into GSSR's SR reults.
 Edge feature combined baseline method \cite{IHN} has also well reconstructed some HF signal.
-However, without information from HR references it fails to reconstruct the detail of many more complex regions.
-On the contrast, our method has obtained the best result in HF information reconstructing.
-Owing to the robustness of HF information extracting and correct patch matching, no artifact has been brought and our results also own the best visual quality.
+However, without information from HR references, it fails to reconstruct the detail in complex regions.
+On the contrary, our method achieves the best result in HF information reconstruction.

-To evaluate the effectiveness of our training policy with input random perturbation and normalization for EHN, we also compare with the case of directly inputting the information of the raw HR ground truth (we call this method DHN-d).
-Other training details are the same.
-The objective comparison between results of our proposed method and the mentioned DHN-d is shown in Table \ref{t2}.
-Although DHN-d is capable of extracting some HF information and outperforms the baseline, we still obtain 0.40 dB gain with the input random perturbation and normalization training policy.
+We also compare with one of state-of-the-art methods, VDSR\cite{VDSR}.
+Due to the different bicubic down-sampling configuration, we have retrained our network by utilizing VDSR as the IHN under the new configurat.
+The results have been shown in Table \ref{t2}.
+Our method still obtains the gain over VDSR.